mawenbao/pelican-blog-content/content/code/gofeed-readme.md

     -v=false: be verbose
     -d=false: debug mode
     -l="": path of the log file
+    -k=false: keep feed entries which do not have any description

 *  -c: number of cpus, default value is the actual number of your machine's cpus.
 *  -v: print more infomation.
 *  -d: print even more information than `-v` option, should be useful when debugging your index or content patterns.
 *  -l: append output in a log file
+*  -k: do not strip feed entries whose description are empty

 ## License